stickianempire/stickian/documents/README.md

 # Stickian Empire, The Game

 The Stickian Empire is a Massively Multiplayer Online (MMO) Real Time Strategy (RTS) Browser Game.
-Players can build their empire, join alliances and fight against others until achieve victory.
+Players can build their empire, join alliances and fight against others until victory is achieved.

 The game is still in development (alpha version).